renebarto/baremetal/doc/tutorials/20-gpio.md

 - Line 80-88: We implement the method `Write8()` as a panic, as we will always do 32 bit read / write access
 - Line 90-99: We implement the method `Read16()` as a panic, as we will always do 32 bit read / write access
 - Line 101-109: We implement the method `Write16()` as a panic, as we will always do 32 bit read / write access
-- Line 111-341: We implement the method `Read32()`
-  - Line 118: We calculate the relative register offset from the address
-  - Line 119: We read the register from the saved register values
-  - Line 123-141: We handle the GPIO Function Select Registers, to trace the access
-  - Line 142-159: We handle the GPIO Level Registers, to trace the access
-  - Line 160-177: We handle the GPIO Event Detected Registers, to trace the access
-  - Line 178-195: We handle the GPIO Rising Edge Detect Status Registers, to trace the access
-  - Line 196-213: We handle the GPIO Falling Edge Detect Registers, to trace the access
-  - Line 214-231: We handle the GPIO High Level Detect Registers, to trace the access
-  - Line 232-249: We handle the GPIO Low Level Detect Registers, to trace the access
-  - Line 250-267: We handle the GPIO Asynchronous Rising Edge Detect Registers, to trace the access
-  - Line 268-285: We handle the GPIO Asynchronous Falling Edge Detect Registers, to trace the access
-  - Line 287-292: We handle the GPIO Pull up/down Mode Register for Raspberry Pi 3, to trace the access
-  - Line 293-310: We handle the GPIO Pull up/down Clock Registers for Raspberry Pi 3, to trace the access
-  - Line 312-317: We handle the GPIO Pull up/down Pin Mux Register for Raspberry Pi 4, to trace the access
-  - Line 318-334: We handle the GPIO Pull up/down Mode Registers for Raspberry Pi 4, to trace the access
-- Line 343-611: We implement the method `Write32()`
-  - Line 350: We calculate the relative register offset from the address
-  - Line 351: We determine the address of the field to write in the save register values
-  - Line 355-375: We handle the GPIO Function Select Registers, to trace the access
-  - Line 376-393: We handle the GPIO Set Registers, to trace the access
-  - Line 394-411: We handle the GPIO Clear Registers, to trace the access
-  - Line 412-429: We handle the GPIO Event Detect Status Registers, to trace the access
-  - Line 430-449: We handle the GPIO Rising Edge Detect Registers, to trace the access
-  - Line 450-469: We handle the GPIO Falling Edge Detect Registers, to trace the access
-  - Line 470-489: We handle the GPIO High Level Detect Registers, to trace the access
-  - Line 490-509: We handle the GPIO Low Level Detect Registers, to trace the access
-  - Line 510-529: We handle the GPIO Asynchronous Rising Edge Detect Registers, to trace the access
-  - Line 530-549: We handle the GPIO Asynchronous Falling Edge Detect Registers, to trace the access
-  - Line 551-560: We handle the GPIO Pull up/down Mode Register for Raspberry Pi 3, to trace the access
-  - Line 561-580: We handle the GPIO Pull up/down Clock Registers for Raspberry Pi 3, to trace the access
-  - Line 582-587: We handle the GPIO Pull up/down Pin Mux Register for Raspberry Pi 4, to trace the access
-  - Line 588-604: We handle the GPIO Pull up/down Mode Registers for Raspberry Pi 4, to trace the access
-  - Line 610: We write the value to the saved GPIO registers
-- Line 620-624: We implement the method `GetRegisterOffset()`
+- Line 111-147: We define a function `PinModeToString()` to convert a GPIO pin mode to a string
+- Line 149-181: We define a function `PullUpDownModeToString()` to convert a GPIO pin pull up/down mode to a string
+- Line 183-413: We implement the method `Read32()`
+  - Line 190: We calculate the relative register offset from the address
+  - Line 191: We determine the address of the field to read in the save register values
+  - Line 195-213: We handle the GPIO Function Select Registers, to trace the access
+  - Line 214-231: We handle the GPIO Level Registers, to trace the access
+  - Line 232-249: We handle the GPIO Event Detected Registers, to trace the access
+  - Line 250-267: We handle the GPIO Rising Edge Detect Status Registers, to trace the access
+  - Line 268-285: We handle the GPIO Falling Edge Detect Registers, to trace the access
+  - Line 286-303: We handle the GPIO High Level Detect Registers, to trace the access
+  - Line 304-321: We handle the GPIO Low Level Detect Registers, to trace the access
+  - Line 322-339: We handle the GPIO Asynchronous Rising Edge Detect Registers, to trace the access
+  - Line 340-357: We handle the GPIO Asynchronous Falling Edge Detect Registers, to trace the access
+  - Line 359-364: We handle the GPIO Pull up/down Mode Register for Raspberry Pi 3, to trace the access
+  - Line 365-282: We handle the GPIO Pull up/down Clock Registers for Raspberry Pi 3, to trace the access
+  - Line 384-389: We handle the GPIO Pull up/down Pin Mux Register for Raspberry Pi 4, to trace the access
+  - Line 390-406: We handle the GPIO Pull up/down Mode Registers for Raspberry Pi 4, to trace the access
+- Line 415-: We implement the method `Write32()`
+  - Line 422: We calculate the relative register offset from the address
+  - Line 423: We determine the address of the field to write in the save register values
+  - Line 427-448: We handle the GPIO Function Select Registers, to trace the access
+  - Line 449-466: We handle the GPIO Set Registers, to trace the access
+  - Line 467-484: We handle the GPIO Clear Registers, to trace the access
+  - Line 485-502: We handle the GPIO Event Detect Status Registers, to trace the access
+  - Line 503-522: We handle the GPIO Rising Edge Detect Registers, to trace the access
+  - Line 523-542: We handle the GPIO Falling Edge Detect Registers, to trace the access
+  - Line 543-562: We handle the GPIO High Level Detect Registers, to trace the access
+  - Line 563-582: We handle the GPIO Low Level Detect Registers, to trace the access
+  - Line 583-602: We handle the GPIO Asynchronous Rising Edge Detect Registers, to trace the access
+  - Line 603-622: We handle the GPIO Asynchronous Falling Edge Detect Registers, to trace the access
+  - Line 624-634: We handle the GPIO Pull up/down Mode Register for Raspberry Pi 3, to trace the access
+  - Line 635-654: We handle the GPIO Pull up/down Clock Registers for Raspberry Pi 3, to trace the access
+  - Line 656-661: We handle the GPIO Pull up/down Pin Mux Register for Raspberry Pi 4, to trace the access
+  - Line 662-681: We handle the GPIO Pull up/down Mode Registers for Raspberry Pi 4, to trace the access
+  - Line 687: We write the value to the saved GPIO registers
+- Line 690-701: We implement the method `GetRegisterOffset()`

 ### Update application code : Use GPIO stub {#TUTORIAL_20_GPIO_FAKING_GPIO____STEP_1_UPDATE_APPLICATION_CODE__USE_GPIO_STUB}